Author: Helen Oyeyemi

 What I loved most of all, however, were the three main female characters of the title: Boy, Snow and Bird.
 They all have first person narration of the story at some point, even if just in epistolary form, and their voices, while perhaps a little similar to each other, are so different to anything else I have read it is beautifully refreshing.

 I have been trying to put my finger on what it is about these characters.
 And I think it boils down to the fact that none of them give the slightest thought to whether the things they say and do will make people like them, or approve of them.
 Ever.
-It never occurs to them to give a shit what people think of them.
+It never occurs to them to care what people think of them.
 And it’s not mentioned at all, or considered a noteworthy aspect of their characters.
 Maybe that’s unusual in female characters; maybe that’s unusual in any character given first person narration of a story.
 But their voices are so clear and so convincing it is wonderful, and it feels empowering just to read them.

 There is an awful lot to love in this book.
 But these characters were the highlight; I could’ve stayed in their company forever.